unjs/crossws/README.md

 - `send(message, compress)`: Send a message to the connected client

-### Meesage Object

-on `message` hook, you also recieve a message object.

 > [!TIP]
-> You can safely log `message` object to the console using `console.log` it will be automatically stringified!
+> You can safely log a peer instance to the console using `console.log` it will be automatically stringified with useful information including the remote address and connection status!

+### Message Object

+on `message` hook, you receive a message object containing an incoming message from the client.

 **Properties:**

 - `message.rawData`: Raw message data
-- `message.isBinary`: Indicated if message is binary (can be undefined)
+- `message.isBinary`: Indicates if the message is binary (might be `undefined`)

 **Methods:**

-- `message.text()`: Get stringified version of message
+- `message.text()`: Get stringified version of the message

+> [!TIP]
+> You can safely log `message` object to the console using `console.log` it will be automatically stringified!

 ## Error handling